5 Ways to Save Money in the Airport

 With the summer travel season in full swing, there’s a good chance you’ll find yourself spending time in an airport over the next few months.
 Increased security, longer lines, and flight delays, mean you may actually end up spending more time in the airport than on your flight.
 If you’re not prepared for delays or layovers, you’ll find yourself paying high airport prices for drinks, snacks and entertainment.
 Here are five ways you can save money while at the airport:

-Keep Yourself Entertained — Airport boredom can lead to spending money on books and magazines you’d never buy otherwise.
+Airport boredom can lead to spending money on books and magazines you’d never buy otherwise.
 Be prepared for flight delays or layovers by bringing your own entertainment.
-Load up your tablet or smartphone with the books you’ve been meaning to read, the latest season of a show you love to watch, or a few movies you never managed to see in the theater.
+Load up your tablet or smartphone with the books you’ve been meaning to read, the latest season of a show you love, or a few movies you missed in the theater.
 Be sure to pack a fully juiced portable charger in case you can’t get near an outlet to charge your device.
 And don’t forget your headphones!
-Airport gift shops are notorious for offering sub-par quality earbuds for inflated prices, not to mention the ones they’ll offer to sell you once you get on the plane.
+Airport gift shops are notorious for offering low-quality earbuds for inflated prices, not to mention the ones they’ll offer to sell you on the plane.

 Be sure to pack some basic toiletries in your carry-on so you can freshen up throughout the day.
 Yes, you can buy a toothbrush or hand sanitizer at the airport, but why spend the money?
 Bring along a toothbrush, toothpaste, wet wipes, tissues, sanitizer and lotion in your carry-on (all in TSA-approved sizes) so you can freshen up when you start getting that grimy travel feeling.
 It will make your day much more pleasant, and you’ll be glad you didn’t have to pay airport prices to do it.

 Avoid the Temptation to Shop